DeokHo98/SwiftUI-MVVM-C-Examples-PokedexApp/README.md

 ## Getting Started
 - Test code is also provided!
-- If you want to focus only on the architecture patterns,
+- The code is written as FirstParty as much as possible,
-please look closely at the PokemonModule of each project.
+so if you want to focus on the architecture, please concentrate on the PokemonModule folder.
 - Each architecture pattern might not be perfect and is not the definitive answer.
 I am just a junior iOS developer with only two years of experience